royashbrook/royashbrook.github.io/_posts/2006-12-01-qwinsta-rwinsta-and-reg-oh-my.md

 shutdown -a -m \\server1
 ```

-that includes our fun lesson for the day. hopefully that helps someone. i know that qwinsta and rwinsta have been two of the most often used tools in my administrative life/half-lives =P
+that includes our fun lesson for the day. hopefully that helps someone. i know that qwinsta and rwinsta have been two of the most often used tools in my administrative life/half-lives 😛